 - Have an authorized health care specialist complete the

-- You must keep a copy of the completed application on your person or in the vehicle and provide it to any traffic officer for inspection upon request.
+- You must keep a copy of the completed application on your person or in the vehicle and provide it to any traffic officer upon request.
 Make and keep a copy before submitting the application to WisDOT.